 The Napili Shores Maui by Outrigger is an excellent family friendly resort located on one of the most beautiful beaches in the world, Napili Bay.
 The mid range resort caters to families and the beach and ocean are footsteps away.
 Amenities include a swimming pool, hot tub and BBQ facilities.

 Napili Kai Beach Resort

-Pros: South Maui has some my favorite beaches including Kam III, Big Beach, and Secrets.
-In Wailea you’ll find a string of high end resorts that if you stay at you’ll never want to leave.
 Kihei is full of restaurants and bars that will sooth your taste buds.
-From South Maui you get views if the inhibited island Kahoolawe and the submerged volcanic crater Molokini.
+From South Maui you get views of the inhibited island Kahoolawe and the submerged volcanic crater Molokini.
 The sun sets over the water on this part of the island compared to over Lana’i on West Maui.
-Prices are slightly cheaper for beach accommodations compared to the west side.

 Cons: Less of a small Hawaii town feel.
 Kihei gets hot in the summer and is also very dry.